KristoMatsumoto/cli-arithmetic-app/README.md

 `--processor-version=[VALUE] || -p [VALUE]` Processor version (1 for naive, 2 for regex processor) (default: "1")

 `--version=[VALUE] || -v [VALUE]` The logic version (only "1" now)

+---

+## Testing

+To test project we use allure ([ozontech/allure-go](https://github.com/ozontech/allure-go)).

+To run test and create html-report page use:

+- for Bash / Linux / macOS **test/run.sh**

+- for Windows **test/run.ps1**

+To start allure server:

+`allure serve ./test/allure-results`

+---

+Kristo Matsumoto

+July 2025

+In progress...